The All Souls Trilogy On TV

 - Follow A Discovery Of Witches (TV), Bad Wolf, and SkyOne.

 - Tweet your support for the TV show by using the hashtag, #ADiscoveryOfWitches.

 - Sample the award winning audiobooks to hear how Audie Award-winning narrator Jennifer Ikeda brings the series to life.
 Or just re-read the series.

-- Listen to the very entertaining podcast, Daemons Discuss.
+- Listen to the very entertaining podcasts from Daemons Discuss and Chamomile & Clove.

 - Watch the All Souls Con panels for free.